 Section 8 - Health and safety

 The company will carry out a risk assessment in circumstances where pregnant employees are exposed to working conditions that may harm the baby.
-In cases, where for health and safety reasons you are not allowed to continue in your normal job, you will either be offered suitable alternative work (if available) at the same level of pay, or be suspended on medical grounds on full pay until the start of your maternity leave.
+In cases where for health and safety reasons you are not allowed to continue in your normal job, you will either be offered suitable alternative work (if available) at the same level of pay, or be suspended on medical grounds on full pay until the start of your maternity leave.
 Such suspension will not affect your other statutory or contractual rights in any way.

 If you are absent from work during pregnancy owing to sickness, you will receive normal [statutory or contractual] (delete as appropriate) sick pay provided that you have not yet begun ordinary maternity leave.
-If, however, you are absent from work for a pregnancy-related illness after the beginning of the fourth week before your expected week of childbirth, the company will be entitled to treat this absence as the beginning of your ordinary maternity leave.
+If, however, you are absent from work for a pregnancy related illness after the beginning of the fourth week before your expected week of childbirth, the company will be entitled to treat this absence as the beginning of your ordinary maternity leave.

 Maternity leave timetable